deep-sea-tactics/robot/README.md

 ## Components

-There are three components that make up this project.
+There are multiple components that make up this project.

 ### Server